Paper

 CITATIONS

-Cited by 2 scholarly publications.
+Cited by 2 scholarly publications and 1 patent.

 Advertisement